-To have a fulfilling academic experience in 2025, students must carefully manage living costs in USA.
-Home to prestigious universities and diverse educational opportunities, the United States remains a top destination for academic pursuits.
+To have a fulfilling academic experience in 2026, students must carefully manage living costs in USA.
+Home to prestigious universities and diverse educational opportunities, the US remains a top destination for academic pursuits.
 However, these benefits come with financial responsibilities that affect daily life.
-Understanding these expenses, e.g., university tuition fees, public transportation, health insurance, food, groceries, recreation, and housing, is essential.
-With the post-COVID economy still in recovery and inflation ca. 2.5% in 2025, students face increasingly complex financial challenges.
-This blog breaks down the main categories of living expenses in USA and offers practical tips for managing them effectively.
+Understanding these study and living costs in USA, e.g., university tuition fees, public transportation, health insurance, food, groceries, recreation, and housing, is essential.
+With the post-COVID economy still in recovery and inflation at ca. 2.5% in 2025, students face increasingly complex financial challenges.
+This blog breaks down the main categories of living expenses in USA, additional costs of living for international students in USA, and offers practical tips for managing them effectively.

 Factors Influencing Living Expenses in USA